trish-2610/Data_Engineering/README.md

 ## **👨‍💻 About the Author**

-This repository was created by **Trishansh** as a resource to simplify and organize key concepts in data engineering for students and professionals alike.
+This repository is created by **Trishansh** as a resource to simplify and organize key concepts in data engineering for students and professionals alike.